 First impressions

 The first thing to say honestly is that Nilai itself is not the destination in the way Hong Kong is.
-The bulletin describes it as a rapidly developing township around 30 minutes south of Kuala Lumpur, a place shaped more by access, education, business and convenience than by tourism theatre.
+Nilai is a rapidly developing township around 30 minutes south of Kuala Lumpur, a place shaped more by access, education, business and convenience than by tourism theatre.
 That is not a weakness for race week.
 It means the event is not fighting the city.
 Riders and staff can stay near the venue, move cleanly, and avoid wasting energy in transit.
 Fans can decide whether they want that convenience or whether they want to base themselves somewhere with more character after the racing ends.

 The velodrome itself gives the stop its weight.
 Velodrome Nasional Malaysia sits on Persiaran Perbandaran in Nilai, with a 250m track, 7m width, 42.6 degree banking on the bends and 12.2 degree inclination on the straights.
 It is a proper modern championship venue, not a temporary fit.
 That helps the piece because the guide does not have to oversell the place around it.
 The building already gives the week credibility.